 Expert consultation to accelerate advances in nutrition science

-Wellcome and the World Health Organization (WHO) are holding an expert meeting this autumn to bring together leading scientists and promising early-career researchers to galvanise nutrition science.
+Wellcome and the World Health Organization (WHO) are holding an expert meeting this autumn to bring together leading scientists and promising early-career researchers to invigorate nutrition science.

-The meeting, at Wellcome’s London office from 15-17 October, aims to:
+'Transforming Nutrition Science for Better Health' will be held at Wellcome’s London office from 15-17 October.
+It aims to:

 - generate innovative research ideas with the potential to yield new health interventions to improve the health and wellbeing of children and adults